 Clinical trials are critical to advance treatment options, and pancreatic cancer patients who participate in clinical research have better outcomes.
 We applaud efforts to spread the word about clinical trials as an important treatment option, such as a recent Newsweek article about cancer clinical trials.
 Yet a report from the Cancer Support Community showed startling findings from its Cancer Experience Registry – most respondents believe clinical trials myths.

-Because of this, it is important to dispel these myths and help patients and their loved ones realize our Patient Central Associates are here to answer their pancreatic cancer questions, including any they may have about clinical trials.
+Because of this, it is important to dispel these myths and help patients and their loved ones realize our PanCAN Patient Services Case Managers are here to answer their pancreatic cancer questions, including any they may have about clinical trials.
 The report found several barriers and misconceptions that we can help patients address or understand:

 - • 76 percent feared receiving a placebo in a cancer clinical trial.
 However, in cancer treatment clinical trials, placebos are never used in place of the best-known treatment.
 A patient who participates in a clinical trial will always receive standard of care – a treatment that is widely used for the treatment of their cancer type and stage.